NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 * Libraries: `<path to>/quadcopter-<gitusername>/lbr`
 * Design Rules: `<path to>/QuadClass-Resources/Eagle/DRU`
 * CAM Jobs: `<path to>/QuadClass-Resources/Eagle/CAM`
-* User Language Programs: `<path to>/QuadClass-Resources/Eagle/ULP`
-If you don’t want to replace the defaults, you should at least append these to directories already there.

-Sometimes this does not cause the libraries to disappear from the “add part” dialogs.
+Sometimes this does not cause the default set of libraries to disappear from the “add part” dialogs.
 To make them go away, select `Options->Library Manager`, then select all the libraries you don’t want to use and click ‘remove’.
 There should just be handful left (e.g., Lab01.lbr, Lab01_smd.lbr, custom.lbr,…).

 ### Making Sure Your Repo is Up-to-Date